GDPR Compliance Checklist: 9 Important Steps

 E. Data Portability:

-Adopt measures to facilitate data portability, such as providing data in a commonly used format to align with GDPR compliance checklist.
+Adopt measures to facilitate data portability, such as providing data in a commonly used format to align with the GDPR compliance checklist.

 F. Data Accuracy: